ipshel/TarifitKeyboardMacOS/README.md

 ---

 ## Contributing
-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you'd like to modify.

-This project is part of the [**Open Rif Project**](https://openrif.com).
+This project is part of the [Open Rif Project](https://openrif.com).
-For more information, contact [Ilyahoo Proshel](mailto:ip@ipshel.com).
+For more information or contribution please contact info@openrif.com.

 ---